lucky-wolf/DW2-XL/README.md

 - Improved the Ancient Ackdarian Spaceport event to give Ackdarian specific tech boosts

 ### v1.14.5
-- Removed Explosive Area Weapons from Ikkuro racial tech
+- Removed Area Weapons from Ikkuro racial tech
 - Ikkuro can now choose Republic (much more thematic and less problematic than Tribal Bloodlines)
 - Boskara now have a serious racial leader quality bonus
 - Nerfed Mercantile Guild a little